Evolutionary rescue of freshwater copepods during historical lake acidification

 Abstract

-The persistence of populations facing severe environmental disturbance can be enabled by natural selection on heritable phenotypic variation – a process known as evolutionary rescue.
-Examples of evolutionary rescue have been documented in wild populations.
-Still, few studies have investigated the combination of factors (demographic, genetic, and environmental) that facilitate the rescue of populations in complex natural settings.
-This is important because the interplay of these factors in wild populations can cause uncertainty about the long-term outcome of evolutionary rescue: the persistence of rescued populations could potentially be threatened during environmental recovery due to a loss of genetic diversity from strong selection and demographic effects and reduced fitness in the recovered environment.
-Here, we used copepod resting eggs of Leptodiaptomus minutus from three time periods of lake ecological history, spanning ≈200 generations in two populations impacted by historical acidification.
-Whole genome sequencing of the resting eggs allowed us to uncover allele frequency shifts associated with the acidification followed by pH recovery.
+The persistence of populations facing severe environmental disturbance can be enabled by natural selection on heritable phenotypic variation - a process known as evolutionary rescue.
+Few studies have documented this process in complex natural settings and the long-term outcome of evolutionary rescue.
+Here, we used copepod resting eggs of Leptodiaptomus minutus from three time periods of lake ecological history, spanning ≈ 200 generations (100 years) in two populations impacted by historical acidification.
+Whole genome sequencing of the resting eggs revealed significant allele frequency shifts associated with the acidification followed by pH recovery.
 We used a resurrection ecology approach to retrace adaptive shifts concomitant with environmental transitions.
-Resurrected copepods from the pre-acidification period showed sensitivity to acidity, while individuals from the acidification period were adapted to acidic pH and showed high fitness overall.
-This tolerance was subsequently lost during pH recovery.
-We found evidence of rapid directional selection in genome scans, consistent with the results of the phenotypic assays.
-Significant changes in allele frequencies of outlier loci during acidification were followed by a reversal in the recovered populations, implying that the loss of acid tolerance could be due to an adaptive reversal.
-Demographic models indicated a demographic decline during the acidification process followed by population recovery, suggesting that selection led to evolutionary rescue.
-By employing temporal genomic data and resurrection ecology experiments in lake ecosystems that have been impacted by historical human disturbance, this study fills a critical knowledge gap about the long-term implications of evolutionary rescue in the wild.
+Copepods from the pre-acidification period showed sensitivity to acidity, while individuals from the acidification period were adapted to acidic pH.
+This tolerance was subsequently lost during pH recovery, implying an adaptive reversal.
+Demographic models indicated a decline during the acidification process followed by population recovery based on historical data, suggesting that selection led to evolutionary rescue.
+This study fills a critical knowledge gap about the long-term implications of evolutionary rescue in the wild.

 Article activity feed